OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

 ---
-title: 'Tutorial: Send email reminders every week based on spreadsheet data'
+title: 'Tutorial: Send weekly email reminders based on spreadsheet data'
 description: A tutorial that shows how to send reminder emails by running Office Scripts for Excel through Power Automate. ms.date: 11/14/2023 ms.localizationpriority: high
 ---

-# Tutorial: Send email reminders every week based on spreadsheet data
+# Tutorial: Send weekly email reminders based on spreadsheet data

 This tutorial teaches you how to return information from an Office Script for Excel as part of an automated [Power Automate](https://make.powerautomate.com) workflow.
 You'll make a script that looks through a schedule and works with a flow to send reminder emails.
 This flow will run on a regular schedule, providing these reminders on your behalf.